“You can design and create, and build the most wonderful place in the world. But it takes people to make the dream a reality.”

 Children learn how to take risks, becoming resourceful, innovative, enterprising and respectful citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.

-Emma Leslie (Music Lead) Emma Booker (Class Teacher), Tess Daniel (TA), Emma Jones-South (TA), Jo Law (TA)
+Emma Booker (Class Teacher), Tess Daniel (TA), Jo Law (TA), Vicki Tindle (TA), Lindsey Siddons (TA)